V-GEN-Lab/ViperSubmit/README.md

   pip install pandas biopython openpyxl

   ```
- "After the environment is created, a folder named after the environment (in my case, the name is 'myenv') will also be created with all the necessary documents."
+ After the environment is created, a folder named after the environment (in the example, the name is 'myenv') will also be created with all the necessary documents, as shown in Figure 1 and Figure 2.

   <p align="center">
     <img src="./Pictures/envEX1.png" alt="ENV1" />